kailashkds/vtc-challenge-demo/README.md

+## VTC Challenge Answer

+I have update the Docker just use one command given bellow and everything will work out of box

+`docker-compose up -d`

+Run: `http://localhost:81/` and start browsing it.

+Email are saved in file as requested.
+In order to reach there execute below commands or you can also use IDE for it.

+`docker-exec -it {container-name} bash`

+`cd /var/www/html/var/email`

+`cat {emailaddress}.txt`

+**I am sorry I cound not complete it in 24 hours becuase there was some ugent deliveries and I had to focus on that as it year end.**

 # Welcome to VTC Challenge

 This challenge is created to test your knowledge of creating Symfony Applications with SPA Frontend build using ReactJS.